-Although the format this year has changed, Progress in Motor Control XIII 2021 will continue the tradition of inspirational invited talks and the awarding of the Bernstein Prize, the highest award of the International Society of Motor Control.
+Although the format this year has changed, Progress in Motor Control XIII 2021 will continue the tradition of inspirational invited talks, the awarding of the Early Career Investigator Award and the Bernstein Prize, the highest award of the International Society of Motor Control.

 We are looking forward to welcoming you virtually to Auckland in August 2021.

 Associate Professor Greg Anson and Professor Winston Byblow Co Chairs, PMC-XIII 2021 VIRTUAL